Can Indian Students Bring Their Spouse to Ireland? A 2026 Guide

 Who is eligible for Ireland spouse visa during studies?

-The only students allowed to bring their spouse during their studies are PhD students enrolled in recognized programs in Ireland.
-These students fall under Category A of Ireland’s family reunification policy.
+In general, only PhD students enrolled in recognized programs in Ireland are eligible to apply for family reunification during their studies.
+In very limited cases, students funded under certain approved government or state scholarship programs may also qualify, subject to immigration approval.
+These students are among the limited categories of students eligible for family reunification under Ireland’s policy.
 If you’re pursuing a PhD, you can apply for your spouse to join you through a Join Family visa.

 You’ll need to show that: